 I will update this article if/when I discover others.
 Leave a comment if this has happened to you.

-Spotify’s playlists are leaps and bounds better than Apple’s.
+Spotify’s playlists are better than Apple’s.

 Spotify’s algorithm is one of the most chased after in the music streaming space.
 Everybody wants to get on an official Spotify playlist, but they’re not easy to obtain.
 And Spotify does a good job at keeping their editors tucked away and difficult to reach.